kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 \(4\) An airplane inspection program approved under [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0125 Certification and operations  airplanes having a seating capacity of 20 or more passengers or a maximum payload capacity of 6,000 pounds or more; and rules governing persons on board such aircraft.md#§125.247   Inspection programs and maintenance.|§125.247]] of this chapter and currently in use under [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0125 Certification and operations  airplanes having a seating capacity of 20 or more passengers or a maximum payload capacity of 6,000 pounds or more; and rules governing persons on board such aircraft.md|part 125 of this chapter]].

-\(5\) An inspection program that is part of the program manager's continuous airworthiness maintenance program under §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1411   Continuous airworthiness maintenance program use by fractional ownership program manager.|§91.1411]] through 91.1443.
+\(5\) An inspection program that is part of the program manager's continuous airworthiness maintenance program under [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1411   Continuous airworthiness maintenance program use by fractional ownership program manager.|§§91.1411]] through 91.1443.

 \(c\) The Administrator may require revision of the inspection program approved under this section in accordance with the provisions of [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.415   Changes to aircraft inspection programs.|§91.415]].